docutils/docutils/docutils/docs/user/latex.rst

 .. note::
    Minitoc supports local ToCs only at "part" and top section level ("chapter" or "section").
-Local `contents` directives at lower levels are ignored (a warning is issued).
+Local "contents" directives at lower levels are ignored (a warning is issued).

    This is an intended feature of the minitoc_ package.
 If you really